 - The National Weight Control Registry.
 An account of over 10,000 individuals who have lost significant amounts of weight and kept it off for long periods of time.

 - Overweight and Obesity.
 U.S. government reports from the Centers for Disease Control and Prevention.

 - Diet Topic Articles from Psychology Today.

-Can We Cure Obesity?
+Cure for Obesity?

-Recycling and the Environment Topics
+Recycling and the Environment